Cheers to our "talented" literature prize awardee. Your pain his gain !!!

 EGY.COM - LANDMARKS - CAIRO - HELIOPOLIS

-When Pecnik wrote these words in 1901, the fin de siècle hotel was in its fourteenth year.
-Constructed in 1886-7, the original Hotel San Stefano (it changed appearances more than once) was conceived by Boghos Nubar Pasha, son of Armenian statesman-administrator Nubar Nubarian, a sometime prime minister of Egypt.
+When Pecnik wrote the above words in 1901, the fin de siècle hotel was in its fourteenth year.
+Constructed in 1886-7, the original Hotel San Stefano (it changed ownership and appearances several times) was conceived by Boghos Nubar Pasha, son of Armenian statesman-administrator Nubar Nubarian, a sometime prime minister of Egypt.
 A graduate of the Ecole Central in Paris, Boghos was infatuated with the celebrated casinos and seaside resorts dotting the Franco-Belgian coast between the fashionable towns of Deauville and Ostende.
-Sure enough, the result was Ramleh-Les-Bains's Casino & Hotel San Stefano.
+Sure enough, the result was Ramleh-Les-Bains's Casino San Stefano.

-Renaissance architecture and belle époque ambiance notwithstanding, other European ingredients had made it across the Mediterranean.
+Renaissance architecture and belle époque ambiance notwithstanding, other European ingredients also made it across the Mediterranean.
 On 24 May 1906, the Casino's menu featured a range of continental dishes.
 Sample this:

 No wonder San Stefano was so highly recommended by His Imperial Highness Archduke Louis Salvator of Habsbourg, an Alexandria regular.
 Another royal gourmet was Egypt's Austrian-educated khedive.
 Whenever he stayed at his mother's neighboring hilltop saray (later nicknamed Palace of Sorrows), Abbas Hilmi II would pop in for Viennese pastries, a welcome diversion when he was not supervising the construction of his seaside palais de chasse, Montaza Palace.